ainatersol/Vesuvius-InkDetection/README.md

 ## Requirements and Weights

-The requirements for running our solution are included as part of the multiclass file.
-The weights are not included in this repository but can be requested from the team.
+The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:

+pip install -r requirements.txt

 ## Notebooks

-We have two notebooks: `basev6` and `basev6-multiclass`, for the regular and multiclass solutions respectively.
+We have two notebooks: `training` and `training-multiclass`, for the regular and multiclass solutions respectively.

 ## External Folder